AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

 - **`ItemCard.tsx`:**
   - Renders both the collapsed grid card and the full-screen expanded modal view.
   - Expanded view is a modal overlay, fully responsive and accessible.
+  - Uses the `useImageFallback` hook for robust image handling.

 ---

-## 5. Disabled/Legacy Features

-- **FilterSidebar, CollectionsSidebar, etc.:** These components are currently disabled.
-The old logic was removed during the search refactor.
-To re-enable, restore the original export in the component file.

----

-## 6. Data Structure & Pipeline Adherence
+## 5. Data Structure & Pipeline Adherence

 - The frontend relies on `public/enriched-data.json` having all top-level fields required by the UI (e.g., `id`, `name`, `image`, `role`, `expandedView`).
 - The data pipeline is responsible for promoting these fields from the raw markdown data.